mrlunchbox777/advent-of-code-2025/days/day10/README.md

 1. The AI understood the requirements and generated a complete solution.
 I actually made a typo and said that line 1 should be 3 selections when it is actually 2, but the AI still produced correct logic.
 It did have to be interrupted and restarted once.
 2. I tested the solution against the puzzle input and it worked correctly.
 3. I asked it to solve part 2 and it seemed to find a working answer, but it was too slow when tested with the puzzle input.
 I asked the AI to optimize it.
+4. It immediately used both time and timeout, which is better than before.
+It iterated through greedy, bfs, memory caching, limiting that memory, back to greedy, more memory management, etc. Finally, it gave up and said that the problem is inherently exponential and may not be solvable for large inputs within reasonable time/memory constraints.
+The answer it gave was too high, so I asked it to try again.

 TODO: summary of thoughts

 - I did not give the AI the exact instructions from Advent of Code, but rather paraphrased them with my understanding of the problem.
-- I did not ask the AI to optimize for performance or efficiency.
+- ~~I did not ask the AI to optimize for performance or efficiency.~~
 - I did not provide any starter code or templates; the AI generated the entire solution from scratch.
 - I did not intervene in the coding process except to provide prompts and clarifications as needed.
 - I only updated this section of the README for this day.